 Mühle (often spelled Muhle or Muehle) is a German company and probably one of the leaders in high-quality shaving brushes during the last decades.
 The traditional craftsmanship is often combined by pioneering design, for example by using carbon ($680) or Asian lacquer($612) for the handles.
 Although, they offer great synthetic brushers, the silver tip badger hair brush crafted by hand is regarded as their classic product (between $100-$200).

 What Shaving Brush Should You Buy?

-Now you might wonder which one to buy and sadly there is not a single best brush out there, because it really depends on what you like.
+Now you might wonder which one to buy and sadly there is not a single best brush out there because it depends on what you like.
 Some men prefer coarser bristles over harder ones or vice versa.
 Others will never use synthetic while a vegan may swear by them.
-For example, Sven Raphael Schneider currently uses a more exotic brush from Sam & Son, which is made in Australia, I use Mühle, Edwin Jagger and Omega…
+For example, Sven Raphael Schneider currently uses a more exotic brush from Sam & Son, which is made in Australia, I use Mühle, Edwin Jagger, and Omega…

 1. Edwin Jagger Best Badger Brush, Medium, Imitation Ivory $41